Processo passo passo per modelli prototipi di stampaggio a iniezione di materie plastiche

 1. Material Selection for Prototypes

-Categoria materialeEsempi chiaveKey Considerations for Prototypes
+Categoria materialeKey ExamplesKey Considerations for Prototypes

-ThermossetsEpossidico, Resine fenolicheHarden permanently after molding—good for high-heat or chemical-resistance tests.
+TermoindurentiEpossidico, Phenolic resinsHarden permanently after molding—good for high-heat or chemical-resistance tests.
 Less common for prototypes (hard to modify).

-AdditiviRiempitivi (fibra di vetro), Stabilizzatori UV, ritardanti di fiammaAdd only if the prototype needs to mimic final part performance (PER ESEMPIO., glass fiber for stiffness).
+AdditiviRiempitivi (fibra di vetro), Stabilizzatori UV, ritardanti di fiammaAdd only if the prototype needs to mimic final part performance (per esempio., glass fiber for stiffness).
 Skip non-essential additives to cut costs.

-ColorantsLiquid dyes, masterbatchesUse only if appearance testing is critical.
+ColorantiLiquid dyes, masterbatchesUse only if appearance testing is critical.
 Clear or natural resins save time and money for functional prototypes.

 2. Design Considerations for Prototype Success